harunalbayrak/graduation-app/README.md

 - Activities of apps will be edited in terms of elements of class. (number of times etc.)
 - Second screen of the activities and the blocked activites screen will be edited accordingly.
 - Filters will be added.
+- In the first opened, the firewall does not work (Bug) (Solved)

 # To Do​
+- Make tests
 - Statistics screen will be updated.
-- Make tests
 - Settings screen will be updated.
 - DNS Filtering/Blocking based on hosts file will be added.
 - Some services (LogService, StatisticService, etc.) will be implemented.